eugenetriguba/low-level-programming/docs/computer-architecture.md

 In general, a stack is a data structure with two operations: you can add a new element on the top of the stack (push) or you can remove an element from the top of the stack (pop).

 In hardware, there is support for this data structure.
 While this doesn't mean there is also a separate stack memory, there is a sort of emulation implemented with those two machine instructions (push and pop) and a register (rsp).
-The rsp register (the stack pointer) holds the address of the topmost element of the stack.
+The rsp register (the stack pointer) holds the absolute address of the topmost (last) element of the stack.
+There are many instructions that modify this register implicity, such as: push, pop, call, ret, int.

 The hardware stack is most useful for implementing function calls in higher-level languages.
 When function A calls function B, the stack is used to save the context of computations to return to it after B terminates.